You’d love to hold your baby every moment of the day, but that just isn’t practical.

 This Graco gliding swing can hold up to 30 pounds, so even if your newborn ends up weighing over 10 pounds at birth, you’ll still get plenty of usage out of this swing.

 It comes with both battery power and a power cord, so you use it even if you don’t have access to an outlet.
-This seat also has two different speeds of vibration and three reclining positions so as your baby gets older and stronger, they’ll be able to sit up more.
+The seat also has two different speeds of vibration and three reclining positions so as your baby gets older and stronger; they’ll be able to sit up more.

-The understated colors on the swing won’t be hard to incorporate into the colors of your apartment.
+The understated colors on the swing won’t be hard to incorporate into the colors of your apartment or nursery.

 - It has a five-point harness.